 Assessments like to confuse us with complicated acronyms.
 What do all of these letters mean anyway?
 As a parent who is looking at an assessment for their young child, it is important to understand what assessment your child will be taking, what the complicated acronyms actually mean, and most importantly, what the results mean for your child.
 The goal of this post is to break down the WPPSI (Wechsler Preschool and Primary Scale of Intelligence) and help parents understand exactly what the test measures and how the results may be used.

 The Weschler Preschool and Primary Scale of Intelligence is an intelligence test specifically designed for children between the ages 2.5 years to 7 years.
 Because it assesses such a wide range of developmental changes for children, it has been divided into two bands (one for roughly ages 2-3 and one for ages 4-7).
-The WPPSI developed out of other preexisting intelligence tests that David Wechsler designed, one for adults (WAIS) and one for children over the age of 6 (WISC).
-Essentially this is a common and widely used intelligence test that has been adapted to give to younger children.
+The WPPSI was developed out of other preexisting intelligence tests that David Wechsler designed, one for adults (WAIS) and one for children over the age of 6 (WISC).
+Essentially this is a common and widely used intelligence test that has been adapted to administer to younger children.

 At the conclusion of the WPPSI you will be provided with your child’s Verbal and Performance IQ score as well as a Full Scale IQ score.